Ofcom says Royal Mail price changes breach competition law

-LONDON Britain's postal regulator Ofcom said Royal Mail (RMG.L) has breached competition law by proposing wholesale prices that were designed to be more expensive for any firm looking to run a rival mail delivery service.
+LONDON, July 28 Britain's postal regulator Ofcom said on Tuesday it believed Royal Mail had breached competition law by proposing wholesale prices that were designed to be more expensive for any firm looking to run a rival mail delivery service.

-The dispute is the latest in a line of headaches for Royal Mail.
-Last month Ofcom announced it would also review the regulation of Royal Mail, while it faces declining volumes in its letters business and slower than expected growth in parcels.

-Shares in the firm fell 2.9 percent in early trade, the biggest fall on the FTSE 100 Index.

-The price changes were never implemented after being suspended following Whistl's complaint and later withdrawn.
-Whistl, owned by Dutch-based PostNL (PTNL.AS), has since ended plans to launch a delivery network after funding issues.
+The price changes were suspended and have since been withdrawn by Royal Mail, while Whistl has ended plans to launch a delivery network.

 Ofcom said on Tuesday it was of the view that the price changes included unlawful price discrimination, whereby higher amounts would have been charged to customers that competed with Royal Mail in delivery than to those that did not, thereby posing a deterrent to competition.